Skip to main content gottem — one API for every scraper.

 Pipe the output directly into your tokenizer.
 Split on headings for natural chunk boundaries.
 The metadata lets you trace every training example back to its source page, which matters when you need to audit or update your dataset later.

-One API, multiple output formats
+One API, multiple output formats.

 Markdown, plain text, raw HTML, CommonMark, XML, and more.
-Switch formats per request with
+Switch formats per request with the return_format parameter.

 from spider import Spider